byrongaspard/ATTiny416_Sensor_Board/README.md

 # ATTiny416 Sensor Board

 This project is my first attempt at embedded hardware/software design where I layout/route a custom PCB.
-In my professional career, I have done schematic capture, integrated Arduino and Raspberry Pi like development boards into custom solutions, and developed embedded software before, but this will be my first time laying out a custom circuit card.
+In my professional career, I have done schematic capture, integrated Arduino and Raspberry Pi like development boards into custom solutions, and developed embedded software, but this will be my first time laying out a custom circuit card.

 There were no real requirements for this design as the primary objective was to learn how to layout a PCB using KiCad.
 However, to make the design process a little more interesting than just a custom “Arduino”, I decided I wanted my board to have the following features:
 -	UART communication to/from the microcontroller
 -	3.3V microcontroller (instead of 5V)
 -	Includes SPI flash for recording data